mindkin/hourfleet/docs/howitworks.md

 > Note: In a B2C car sharing network, the network operator is typically (but not always) the owner of the cars on the network (a car owner could also be a 3rd party), whereas in a P2P car sharing network, other members of the network typically (but not always) own the cars.
 Car ownership should be understood to be separate from whether the network is B2C or P2P.

 Referring to the [network operator configuration](youconfigure.html#business-models) you can see the various options you have in the financial model of your car sharing network.
-Notice that your car sharing network can support either a B2C model, or a P2P model, not both.
+Notice that your car sharing network will support either a B2C model, or a P2P model, not both.

 In a B2C model, a network operator typically owns the cars, and is remitted all the usage charges, less any payouts it must make to an insurer.